DefectDojo-Inc/Documentation/proprietary_plugins/02_pro/general_enhancements.md

   - Owners Digests under the system scope will iterate through each group with a registed email address and send the digest on the defined cadence
 - Personal
-  - Owners Digests under the personal scope will iterate through each group that the user is a memebr of, and then send a group digest to the inividual user.
+  - Owners Digests under the personal scope will iterate through each group that the user is a member of, and then send a group digest to the inividual user.
 This action will only be successful if the user has an email address registered under their user account
 - Template